Talcum Powder and Cancer

 Types of Cancer Caused by Talcum Powder

 Recent research has raised alarms regarding the potential link between talcum powder use and an increased risk of certain kinds of cancer.
-The International Agency for Research on Cancer (IARC) has classified talc contaminated with asbestos to be carcinogenic to humans.

 Though medical studies are mixed on the correlation between talcum powder and cancer, it’s important for consumers to be aware of the potential cancer risks.
 Below are the different types of cancer linked to asbestos-containing talcum powder.